-21.0 Describe developmentally appropriate guidance and activities for infants and toddlers. - The student will be able to:

-- 21.01 Explain visual, auditory, olfactory, gustatory, and tactile stimulation activities. - 21.02 Describe activities that stimulate gross and fine motor development. - 21.03 Identify age-appropriate nutritional snacks and an activity related to nutrition - 21.04 Review appropriate feeding, diapering, toilet training, bathing, dressing, and grooming techniques. - 21.05 Demonstrate sanitary procedures in feeding, changing diapers, toileting, and maintaining the environment for infants and toddlers. - 22.0 Plan and implement developmentally appropriate motor development activities for preschool children. - The student will be able to:
+CTE S Standards and Benchmarks FS-M/LA NGSSS-Sci Regulatory Compliance 27.0 Create, implement and evaluate lesson plans. - The student will be able to: · 27.01 Research criteria for creating an age appropriate lesson plan.
+27.02 Develop an age appropriate language lesson plan.
+27.03 Develop evaluation criteria for the lesson.
+28.0 Describe developmentally appropriate guidance and activities for infants and toddlers. - The student will be able to: 28.01 Explain visual, auditory, olfactory, gustatory, and tactile stimulation activities.
+28.02 Describe activities that stimulate gross and fine motor development.
+28.03 Identify age-appropriate nutritional snacks and an activity related to nutrition 28.04 Review appropriate feeding, diapering, toilet training, bathing, dressing, and grooming techniques.
+28.05 Demonstrate sanitary procedures in feeding, changing diapers, toileting, and maintaining the environment for infants and toddlers.
+29.0 Plan and implement developmentally appropriate motor development activities for preschool children. - The student will be able to: